Selling Clothes on Ebay

 – Take pictures from the front, the side (if using a mannequin), and the back.

 – If you’re feeling super organised you could photograph a tape measure against useful measurements.
-I would suggest shoulder to hem and armpit to armpit as these are most commonly asked for – you don’t have to do this, but it might save time later if someone does question it once the item is listed.
+I would suggest shoulder to hem and armpit to armpit as these are most commonly asked for.
+You don’t have to do this, but it might save time later if someone does question it once you list it.

 – If it’s hard to capture the colour of the item take pictures in daylight, artifical light, flash and no flash and explain this in the listing.

 This might seem like overkill on a £1.99 profit item, but once you get into the habit of it it literally takes seconds and saves answering questions later and potential ‘Item not as described’ cases.

 Selling Clothes on Ebay – Tip #5 – Maximise your description